 Akiva Goldsman is a name I dread.
 Goldsman is a screenwriter who has been working since the mid-1990s, beginning with the script for the John Grisham adaptation The Client (1994).
 He has had a close association with Ron Howard and wrote the scripts for Howards The Da Vinci Code (2006), Cinderella Man (2005) and Angels & Demons (2009), as well as won a Best Adapted Screenplay Oscar for A Beautiful Mind (2001) although I remain in a minority in disliking it as a film.
-Unfortunately, Goldsman has laid a trail of devastation whenever it has come to touching genre material Batman Forever (1995), Batman & Robin (1997), the worst film ever made on an A-budget, the much disliked but semi-okay Lost in Space (1998), Practical Magic (1998), I, Robot (2004), I Am Legend (2007) and Insurgent (2015).
+Unfortunately, Goldsman has laid a trail of devastation whenever it has come to touching genre material Batman Forever (1995), Batman & Robin (1997), the worst film ever made on an A-budget, the much disliked but semi-okay Lost in Space (1998), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015) and Rings (2017).
 All of these are adapted from other works and widely betray their source material.
 No more enthusiasm can be found for Goldsmans work as a producer either, which includes Renny Harlin films such as Deep Blue Sea (1999) and Mindhunters (2004), Starsky & Hutch (2004), Constantine (2005), Poseidon (2006), Hancock (2008), Jonah Hex (2010), Lone Survivor (2013) and the tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).
 To not entirely write Goldsman off, I will give him some credit for decent producing/writing work on the J.J.
 Abrams tv series Fringe (2008-13) and that he oversaw the first three Paranormal Activity sequels, Paranormal Activity 2 (2010), Paranormal Activity 3 (2011) and Paranormal Activity 4 (2012), the first two of which emerged not too badly.

 On screen, Winter's Tale is a stripped down version of the book.
 What it ends up is akin to David Lynchs Dune (1984), which attempted to squeeze a massively complex story down into a two-and-a-half hour film and only ended up with fragments of themes and characters.
 Like Dune, which was far better told as the tv mini-series Dune (2000), you suspect that the better destination for Winter's Tale would be on the small screen.
 Akiva Goldsman has deleted whole sections, especially during the early sections of Peter Lakes life we jump from his being set adrift on a model yacht to his being pursued by Pearlys gang, removing the entire story of his childhood and street education and how he fell out with the Short Tail Gang.
 Missing are a number of major characters such as the bridge-builder Jackson Mead, the heiress Hardesty Maratta and Mayor Praeger de Pinto.
 There is also elimination of some of the later elements of the book such as Peters transmogrification into a character given the task of remembering all the names of the dead and as being instrumental in the millennial apocalypse that ends up restoring New York City.
 The film does however give us the addition of one character Will Smiths Judge, who turns out to be Lucifer, which Akiva Goldsman says he added to explain more about Pearlys character.